dnlprz/danielrperez-Website/content/_index.md

               * Economics for a General Audience
               * Intermediate Microeconomics
               * Data Science for Economists
-        - title: Instructor
-          company: UCLA
-          company_url: ''
-          company_logo: ''
-          location: Los Angeles, CA
-          date_start: '2022-06-01'
-          date_end:  '2022-07-01'
-          description: |2-
-              Taught Intermediate Microeconomics to a class of 25 undergrad students.
-Created all class notes, slides, discussion notes, and questions for homeworks and tests.
-Graded all homeworks and tests.
-Held office hours for students and helped students struggling with material.
             - title: Research Assistant
           company: UCLA
           company_url: ''